Prarthna-design/Geo-Mapping/README.md

-map was created using Leaflet that plots all of th earthquake from data set based on their longitude and latitude. code was added to style marker in color code was added to syle the marker in size
+map was created using Leaflet that plots all of th earthquake from data set based on their longitude and latitude. code was added to style marker in color code was added to syle the marker in size code was added to style the markers in shade of colors identifying magnetude